 1. They’re Entrepreneurs

 Many of the advisors I work with have similar personalities.
 They’re intelligent, analytical, extroverted, and driven.
 Could you think of a more interesting group of folks to work with every day?
 At their core, advisors are entrepreneurs who create and run businesses.
 This breeds passion, enthusiasm, and fresh ideas to consistently grow.
-As an entrepreneur myself, I admire and enjoy learning from the advisors I work alongside and collaborate with.
+As an entrepreneur myself, I admire and enjoy learning from the advisors with whom I collaborate and work alongside.

 2. They Do Important Work